Giorgio Massari: Biography

 Among many smaller works, Massari can also be credited with the design of Sant'Eufemia, Brescia, built in the last years of Venetian rule.
-This building was formerly attributed to Abbot Pietro Faita, the patron and administrator of the project, but, according to a document by the Abbot, recently discovered, a scheme by Massari was accepted after Massari had rejected three designs submitted to him for judgement.
+This building was formerly attributed to Abbot Pietro Faita, the patron and administrator of the project, but, according to a document by the Abbot, recently discovered, a scheme by Massari was accepted after Massari had rejected three designs submitted to him for judgment.

 Massari also designed the scenographic staircase entry to Villa Giovanelli, Noventa Padovana.
 He died in Venice on 20 December 1766.
-Some of Massari's design were completed by his pupil Bernardino Maccarucci.
+Some of Massari's designs were completed by his pupil Bernardino Maccarucci.

 Legacy

 Massari’s work has been variously described as ‘Baroque’, ‘Rococo’ and ‘Neoclassicist’, but a comprehensive study of his oeuvre shows that it reflects all three characteristics.
 He can best be characterized as an heir to the Venetian classicist tradition that began with Palladio, continued with Longhena and ended by interpreting in a particularly Venetian manner the first stimuli of the Enlightenment.